 The stage door and the pass door to the auditorium are protected by an electronic code lock.
 The appropriate access codes for your production will be notified to you before the hire period.

 There are 4 backstage dressing rooms, all with interconnecting doors.
 All dressing rooms are equipped with mirrors with lights and washbasins.

 Two dressing rooms measure 13’ 6” by 13’ 2” and can each accommodate 16 people.
 A further two dressing rooms are 8’ 6” by 13’ 2” and can each accommodate 9 people.

 The cellar below the stage may also be used as a changing area, although with more limited facilities.

 The maximum number of people that can be accommodated backstage is 100 — this includes cast, crew, helpers and chaperones.

 There is a hot drinks and cold cans machine as well as a water cooler backstage for the use of cast and crew.
 It is not possible to have kettles or urns backstage due to the limited space available and safety requirements.

-Ice creams can be ordered for the interval and bought backstage — to arrange this speak to the Front of House manager to obtain a form.
+Ice creams can be ordered for the interval and brought backstage — to arrange this speak to the duty manager to obtain a form.